A Latent Shrinkage Position Model for Binary and Count Network Data: Simulation studies' additional posterior predictive checks.

 \section{Simulation studies' additional posterior predictive checks.}

-The posterior distributions of variance, shrinkage strength, Procrustes correlation, and posterior predictive checks relating to the simulation studies are shown in Figures \ref{fig:sim30pmv} to \ref{fig:pred4_3}.
-The LSPM performance are assessed via these plots to see the level of correspondence between the inferred LSPM parameters and the true parameters.
+The LSPM performance is assessed via the posterior distributions of the dimension, variance and shrinkage strength parameters, and Procrustes correlations between inferred and true locations.
+Posterior predictive checks are employed to assess model fit.
+Included here are plots to assist in assessing the performance of the LSPM, to supplement those provided in the paper.